wandb/droughtwatch/README.md

 # Download the train and test data (~6.5GB) (default location: ``data`` in the repo)
 bash download_data.sh

-# Train your model in Tensorflow.
+# Train your model in Keras.
 Run with -h to see existing command line options
+# To quickly verify that the model is training, set epochs=1
-python train.py
+python keras_train.py --epochs=1
 ```

 ## Next Steps

 Here are some ideas to try next:
-* Keras/PyTorch integration for faster experimentation

 * different network architectures, loss functions, optimizers, and other hyperparameter settings
+* data augmentation (rotate, flip) and narrowing the focus (center crop)
-* reformulations of the problem as a classification instead of a regression
+* comparison between formulating this task as a regression vs a classification (predicting a continuous value vs a discrete label)
 * explore correlations between the sparse expertly-labeled data (RGB ground-level photos) and the dense, easier-to-obtain data (lower resolution satellite imagery in 10 spectral bands)
 * explore the data distribution and class balance: are different levels of drought intensity/forage quality evenly represented? what kind of new data would be most helpful to label?